symfony-si/symfony-docs-sl/cookbook/service_container/scopes.rst

 --------------------

 The scope of a service controls how long an instance of a service is used by the container.
-The Dependency Injection component provides two generic
+The DependencyInjection component provides two generic
 scopes:

 - ``container`` (the default one): The same instance is used each time you